Explicit Rieffel induction modules for quantum groups

 \subsection{Preliminaries}

 We follow the notations and conventions of \cite{yuncken-voigt}.
-Let $\mathfrak{g}$ be a complex semi simple Lie algebra and let $G_q$ be the associated simply connected complex semi-simple quantum group and $K_q$ its maximal compact quantum subgroup (with its multiplicative unitary $W\in M(\mathcal{A}(\hat{K}_q)\otimes\mathcal{A}(K_q)$).
+Let $\mathfrak{g}$ be a complex semisimple Lie algebra and let $G_q$ be the associated simply connected complex semisimple quantum group and $K_q$ its maximal compact quantum subgroup, with its multiplicative unitary $W\in M(\mathcal{A}(\hat{K}_q)\otimes\mathcal{A}(K_q))$.
 We write $\mathcal{U}_q(\mathfrak{g})$ for the associated quantized enveloping algebra and $\mathcal{U}_q^{\mathbb{R}}(\mathfrak{k})$ for the same algebra equipped with the involution $*$, seen as the complexification of the quantized enveloping algebra of the compact form $K_q$.
-We recall that the algebra of representative functions on the Drinfeld double $G_q=K_q\bowtie \hat{K}_q$ is defined by (see \cite[Definition 3.18]{yuncken-voigt}) with coproduct
+We recall that the algebra of representative functions on the Drinfeld double $G_q=K_q\bowtie \hat{K}_q$ is defined by with coproduct